Mgithub89/HW2-ResponsivePortfolio/README.md

 View the [deployed-app](https://mgithub89.github.io/HW2-ResponsivePortfolio/)
 ## About The Project
 ---
-   *The objective of this project is creating a responsive portfolio that works well on variety of devices or screen sizes by using _Bootstrap css framework_ and grid system based on the given three different screen shoot portfolio pages on different screen size and based on the given minimum requirements about this project.
+   The objective of this project is creating a responsive portfolio site with a navbar, a responsive layout and responsive images that works well on variety of devices or screen sizes by using **Bootstrap** and grid system based on the given three different screen shoot portfolio pages on different screen size and based on the given minimum requirements about this project.

 ###  Minimum Requirements